 A slightly different version of the retention metric is to measure the “age” of your community.
 According to Bitergia co-founder Jesus M. Gonzalez-Barahona, “This term refers to ‘length of time in the project’ and measures how long ago each current member joined it.”
 If you retain members, the average length of time that members have been in your community will increase.
 An increase in community age is a nice proxy for the skills, experience, and the capacity of a community.

-Some members may also be detrimental to your community’s functioning, and it would be a plus if they moved on and found a new community to join.
+Some members may also be detrimental to your community’s functioning, and it would be a positive if they moved on and found a new community to join.
 Since the ideal rate of retention is not to have 100% of people stay forever, this metric can be tricky to interpret.
 Increasing retention is good, but increasing it at the expense of the community’s productivity and health is not.

 Always step back and look at the bigger picture with retention.

-B. Measuring Community Diversity
+2. Measuring Community Diversity

 Similarly, the Dreamwidth community recognizes the value of diversity and calls this out as their greatest strength.

-The classic book on open source, The Cathedral and The Bazaar, states this as Linus’ Law: “With enough eyeballs, all bugs are shallow”.
-You may not see the answer to a problem, but other people looking at the problem with their own skill sets can see a solution that you can’t.
+The classic book on open source, The Cathedral and The Bazaar, states this as Linus’ Law: “With enough eyeballs, all bugs are shallow,” You may not see the answer to a problem, but other people looking at the problem with their own skill sets can see a solution that you can’t.

 One very relevant measure of diversity is the distribution of leadership roles.
-If an organization is trying to create a healthy community but they’re holding on to all leadership opportunities for employees, then that will hurt that community.
+If an organization is trying to create a healthy community but they’re holding on to all leadership opportunities for employees, that will hurt that community.
 A diverse leadership structure would have employees of that organization as well as volunteers or people employed by other organizations.

 Chris Buerger makes a very good point about the need for your community’s governance to include different perspectives in order to be healthy: “Good governance generally is a result of a broad set of inputs, not a single organization or person driving a specific agenda.”

 The study “The Effects of Diversity on Group Productivity and Member Withdrawal in Online Volunteer Groups” points out a potential downside of diversity as a metric.
-In their research, they find that “increased diversity in experience with Wikipedia increases group productivity and decreases member withdrawal—up to a point.
+In their research, they find that “increased diversity in experience with Wikipedia increases group productivity and decreases member withdrawal—up to a point.”

-Beyond that point, group productivity remains high, but members are more likely to withdraw.”
-As with the retention metric, you need to be careful how you interpret a diversity measure.
+Beyond that point, group productivity remains high, but members are more likely to withdraw.
+As with retention, you need to be careful how you interpret a diversity measure.
 The goal isn’t necessarily to increase diversity as much as possible without any foundational reason for doing so.

-C. Measuring Community Maturity
+3. Measuring Community Maturity

 Maturity measurements demonstrate progress in the early days, when you are ramping up your strategy and things are just starting to come together.
 A maturity score also highlights gaps and will help you put together a roadmap for how to evolve your community.

 This is the case for the Digital Manufacturing Commons (DMC) community, an open-source software project that launched over the summer and has started to receive a lot of interest.
-Jim Barkley, the project lead, has found a maturity score revealed whether or not he was providing a positive experience to new community members.
+Jim Barkley, the project lead, found that a maturity score revealed whether or not he was providing a positive experience to new community members.
 Jim explains how he uses a maturity score along with a growth metric to make sure the two measures are in sync:

-“If a new project ranks low on the maturity model, but the community grows rapidly, there is a real danger that the growth works against your project.
-If a project is unable to grow its practices to support the rapidly growing community, it will have a negative impact on the reputation and quality of the project.”
+If a new project ranks low on the maturity model, but the community grows rapidly, there is a real danger that the growth works against your project.
+If a project is unable to grow its practices to support the rapidly growing community, it will have a negative impact on the reputation and quality of the project.

 Jim produced his maturity score by using the book Producing Open Source Software as an example of what a fully mature software community looks like.
 Then he identified what pieces existed for the DMC and what pieces weren’t in place yet.
-For instance, the DMC has technical infrastructure such as wikis, version control and issue tracking but there is no contributor agreement in place yet.
+For instance, the DMC has technical infrastructure such as wikis, version control and issue tracking, but there is no contributor agreement in place yet.
 This work identified areas for improvement to make sure new people are supported when they start to join the community.

 One potential downside of using maturity is that the relationship to other community metrics may change over time, and it may be difficult to interpret results.
 For example, for new communities, growth may increase as maturity increases in a linear fashion.
-However, over time, as the community matures, growth may plateau.
+However, over time as the community matures, growth may plateau.
 It’s important to be aware of the story that this relationship tells.